 To be eligible for financial aid, students are required to have a High School Diploma, General Education Diploma, (GED) or equivalency.
 Students who do not have a high school diploma or a recognized equivalent (e.g.,GED), and who first enroll in a program of study on or after July 1, 2012, will not be eligible to receive Title IV student aid.
 Students will qualify for Title IV student aid under one of the ability-to-benefit (ATB) alternatives if the student completed those ATB alternatives and was enrolled in a Title IV eligible program prior to July 1, 2012.
 Those alternatives include the student passing an independently administered, approved ATB test or successfully completing at least six credit hours of postsecondary education.
 Students that possess a Foreign High School Diploma will be required to have the grade transcripts evaluated by an accredited agency in order to determine if the diploma is equivalent to a U.S. High School Diploma.

 California Dream Act (CADA)

 Legislative bills AB130 and AB131 allow verified AB540 students to apply for and receive State of California financial aid.
-Students with valid social security numbers (SSN) should complete the FAFSA application and those who do not have valid SSNs should complete the California Dream Act application (CADA) at (website).
-The CADA application will generate application for both CalGrants and BOG Fee Waivers.
+Students with valid social security numbers (SSN) should complete the FAFSA application and those who do not have valid SSNs or have a temporary SSN through the Deferred Action for Childhood Arrivals (DACA) should complete the California Dream Act application (CADA).
+The CADA application will generate an application for both CalGrants and BOG Fee Waivers.
 For more information on the CADA, please click here.